chiefpansancolt/chiefpansancolt/README.md

 <samp>
 I am a developer of Ruby on Rails and Salesforce.

-You can find my projects I have worked on my website or check out my persona website where I stream and make additional content on.
+You can find my projects I have worked on [my website](https://chris-pezza.com) or check out my [persona website](https://chiefpansancolt.live) where I stream and make additional content on.

-Outside of development I stream and play video games on Twitch.tv/chiefpansancolt or spend time with my beautiful wife and daughter.
+Outside of development I stream and play video games on [twitch.tv/chiefpansancolt](https://twitch.tv/chiefpansancolt) or spend time with my beautiful wife and daughter.
 </samp>

 <p align="left">